Key info

 Registration is an application process and requires approval from Mountain Training UK & Ireland

-Training: 3 days, spread over 3 months, delivered to a fixed training cohort each year
+Training: 8 days plus some online sessions, spread over 3-4 months, delivered to a fixed training cohort each year (max.
+12 places per cohort)

-Assessment: Bespoke, includes an interview and practical coaching assessment
+Assessment: Bespoke, includes a portfolio, an interview (viva) and a practical coaching assessment

 Average time from training to passing assessment: Currently unknown (new qualification)